ORJournal/2024.1069/README.md

 The software in this repository is a snapshot of the software that was used in the research reported in the paper [cuPDLP.jl: A GPU Implementation of Restarted Primal-Dual Hybrid Gradient for Linear Programming in Julia](https://doi.org/10.1287/opre.2024.1069) by Haihao Lu and Jinwen Yang.

+**Important note: This code is being developed on an on-going basis at the author-maintained [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) Julia package.
+Please go there if you would like to get a more recent version or would like support.**

 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.